ErikOakleaf/simian_rs/README.md

 ### append(array, value)

-append is the counter part to push, where push will create a copy of the array with the new value added append will modify the array that is given to it
+append is the counterpart to push, where push will create a copy of the array with the new value added append will modify the array that is given to it

 ```monkey
 let a = [1];